jbrannan565/SimpleSocialDiscordBot/README.md

 Please make sure to update tests as appropriate.

 ## Changes to be Added
-1. Database connection that is more robust than json text files (MongoDB).
-2. Parlimentary system for voting and group goal construction, called "Voting" and "Goals" respectively.
+1. Parlimentary system for voting and group goal construction, called "Voting" and "Goals" respectively.
-3. System for members to report their progress on goals, called "Goals"
+2. System for members to report their progress on goals, called "Goals"

 ## License
 [GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/)